 1. Discussion postings- the student will be expected to create one original discussion posting answering the question posed by the instructor.
 This must be posted no later than midnight on Monday in that week.
-The student is expected to make at least 2 substantive responses to discussion postings by other students by Monday at midnight.
+The student is expected to make at least 2 substantive responses to discussion postings by other students by

+Monday at midnight.
 The discussions can be found on "week X" and clicking on "Forum Home".
-Examples below will help determine acceptable posts and replies:
+Examples below will help determine acceptable posts and replies.
+Each week 1 or more parts of this rubric will be applied to the grading of your discussion post.

-Discussion Rubric
+Discussion Critical Thinking Rubric